chrscmpl/TheOdinProject/Foundations/HTML Foundations/Introduction to HTML & CSS/Knowledge Check.md

 ## **What do HTML and CSS stand for?**

-HTML = 'Hypertext Markup Language',
+HTML = 'HyperText Markup Language',
 CSS = 'Cascading Style Sheets'.

 ---